Tracking how well your campaigns are performing against target is easier with goal tracking.

 Other parameters include the Post Filter and Other, where users are able to define additional attributes, i.e select one or more line items from the report or further filter by other dimensions that might be supported, ie. a creative name

+While the campaign is in flight, you will get a precise reading into how you're pacing toward target.
 Goal pacing is expressed as percentage of the overall target and colour coding indicates whether pacing is over, on or below target.

 When campaign end date has lapsed, the goal tracking progress bar is no longer colour coded however the percent calculation remains.